delphix-integrations/terraform-provider-delphix/docs/resources/vdb.md

 ## Argument Reference

-* `source_data_id` - (Required) The ID of the source object (dSource or VDB) to provision from.
+* `source_data_id` - (Optional) The ID or name of the source object (dSource or VDB) to provision from.
 All other objects referenced by the parameters must live on the same engine as the source.

-* `engine_id` - (Optional) The ID of the Engine onto which to provision.
+* `engine_id` - (Optional) The ID or name of the Engine onto which to provision.
 If the source ID unambiguously identifies a source object, this parameter is unnecessary and ignored.

 * `target_group_id` - (Optional) The ID of the group into which the VDB will be provisioned.
 If unset, a group is selected randomly on the Engine.